nebula-plugins/gradle-resolution-rules-plugin/README.md

 Gradle plugin for providing dependency resolution rules.

-Similar to the [Blacklist Plugin](https://github.com/nebula-plugins/gradle-blacklist-plugin), but provides general purpose rule types, and supports remote configuration rather than extension based configuration via an enterprise plugin.
+Gradle resolution strategies and module metadata provide an effective way to mediate the dependency resolution process in your builds, however they don't adapt well to enterprises that need a curated and shared source for rules.

+The [Blacklist Plugin](https://github.com/nebula-plugins/gradle-blacklist-plugin) allows this problem to be solved with enterprise plugins for specific cases.
+This plugin provides general purpose rule types and supports artifact based configuration, allowing rules to be versioned and dependency locked.

 # Usage